 Arrival at Tanzania’s Major City

-Wherever you start your journey around the city, you are bound to come to the Kivukoni Ward.
-It is located at Dar es Salaam’s historical center; there, you can see with your own eyes those buildings that decorate the postcards with Dar’s panoramic views and appear in the majority of video and photo captions.
+However you reach the city, at some point, you are sure to reach the Kivukoni Ward.
+It is located at Dar es Salaam’s historical center.
+Here you can see with your own eyes the buildings that are frequently depicted on postcards and advertisements of Dar es Salaam.

 Nearby is the Askari monument, which marks precisely the center of Dar es Salaam.
 The pedestal is topped with a bronze statue of a soldier holding a rifle with a bayonet.
-Askari stands for “soldier” in Swahili.
-It is a memorial to the Tanzanian Army privates who fought as part of a British battalion in World War I. If you've ever been to Kenya's Mombasa or Nairobi, you may have seen the local Askari monuments, which all together form a conceptual trilogy.
+Askari means “soldier” in Swahili.
+It is a memorial to the Tanzanian Army privates who fought as part of a British battalion in World War I.

-Not far away is yet another historical monument, Clock Tower.
-It was erected to commemorate the Tanganyika’s attainment of independence in 1961.
+Not far away is yet another historical monument, the famous Clock Tower that was erected to commemorate Tanganyika’s Independence in 1961.
 This monument is another hallmark of the city.

 Kivukoni is one of the most modern and developed areas.
 Here is not only the residence of the president but also almost all state institutions of the country and foreign embassies and offices of major Tanzanian companies.
 The city of Dodoma is considered the official capital of Tanzania, but Dar es Salaam remains the political and business center of the country.

 The Streets of Dar es Salaam

 While there may not be many “walkable” sidewalks throughout the city for a leisurely stroll, tourists find walking the ocean front promenades near the Hotel Slipway or the Oyster Bay area offer a lovely ocean view and refreshing breeze and wonderful dining options, too.